shoproizoshlo/p.ai-landing-react/README.md

 ### Continued development

 - Fix navbar to avoid page reloading to see correct style of the navigation menu
+- A component for demonstration links so as not to mislead users
 - Add Tailwind

 ### Useful resources